Khanh D. Pham: Career

 Pham with his wife Huong Nguyen in 2021.

-Pham began his professional career at the Air Force Research Laboratory (AFRL) in 2004 as an aerospace engineer after undertaking a one-year research associate position at University of Notre Dame.
-His more than 20 years of service includes a variety of positions and assignments, ranging from basic science researcher, technical lead, project manager, contracting officer technical representative, and government lab advisor across Advanced Spacecraft Mechanisms, Dynamics & Control and Decision Support Systems programs within the Advanced Spacecraft Components Technology branch, honing his subject matter expertise in modeling and simulation, estimation, multi-asset autonomy, and multi-level data sensor fusion.
-He brought systems-theoretic science and control engineering principles, together with teamwork and interdisciplinary to develop technical solutions in solving warfighter engineering problems, various areas of specific focus for increased activities in space control and space domain awareness.
+Pham started his professional career at the Air Force Research Laboratory (AFRL) in 2004 as an aerospace engineer, after spending a year as a research associate at the University of Notre Dame.
+Over more than 20 years, he has held roles such as basic science researcher, technical lead, project manager, contracting officer technical representative, and government lab advisor.
+He worked on Advanced Spacecraft Mechanisms, Dynamics & Control, Decision Support Systems, Future Space Communications, and Satellite Navigation programs within the Advanced Spacecraft Components Technology, Space Control, and Geospace Communications and Navigation branches.
+Through these roles, he developed expertise in modeling and simulation, multi-asset autonomy, multi-level data sensor fusion, military communications, and satellite navigation.
+He applied systems-theoretic science and control engineering principles, along with teamwork and interdisciplinary, to create technical solutions for warfighter engineering problems.

-He contributed to the analysis capability on satellite defense control.
-The Air Force Materiel Command Commander (General Bruce Carlson) recognized Pham with the Air Force Outstanding Scientist – Junior Civilian Award.
-His efforts helped US Space Force develop satellite pursuit-evasion approaches to assess space command & control autonomy.
+He helped improve analysis for satellite defense control.
+General Bruce Carlson, Commander of Air Force Materiel Command honored Pham with the Air Force Outstanding Scientist – Junior Civilian Award.
+His work supported the US Space Force in creating satellite pursuit-evasion methods to test space command & control autonomy.
 For these research achievements, he received the Air Force Civilian Achievement Medal.

-Pham's basic science and knowledge discovery published with Springer Verlag, entitled "Linear-Quadratic Controls in Risk-Averse Decision Making: Performance-Measure Statistics and Control Decision Optimization," ISBN 978-1-4614-5078-8 and "Resilient Controls for Ordering Uncertain Prospects: Change and Response," Springer Optimization and Its Applications, Vol. 98, ISBN 978-3-319-08704-7.
-Ideas of his independent studies helped pioneer higher-order statistics of performance measures from stochastic control of linear-quadratic dynamical systems in performance variation corrections from performance risk preferences.
-The techniques and methods Pham developed are becoming standards and are used by many high-fidelity modeling/simulation tools for space object localization and trajectory monitoring applications.
-As demands for high performance engineering systems continue to increase, his Springer seminal monographs helped quantifying and managing performance uncertainty – how much performance guarantees and resiliency can be designed in complex and adaptable aerospace platforms.
+Pham's research, published by Springer Verlag in books such as "Linear-Quadratic Controls in Risk-Averse Decision Making: Performance-Measure Statistics and Control Decision Optimization," ISBN 978-1-4614-5078-8 and "Resilient Controls for Ordering Uncertain Prospects: Change and Response," Springer Optimization and Its Applications, Vol. 98, ISBN 978-3-319-08704-7., introduced new ways to use higher-order statistics in controlling linear-quadratic dynamical systems.
+His independent studies helped improve how performance variation and risk preferences are managed.
+The methods he developed are now widely used in advanced modeling and simulation tools for space object localization, decision-making under uncertainty, clock steering, and satellite communication management and control applications.
+As the need for high-performance engineering systems grows, his books have helped engineers measure and manage uncertainty, showing how to design for both reliability and adaptability in complex aerospace systems.